pooky1225/py-oofpatch/README.md

 update 2:
 its 1am. i bricked my roblox 3 times because i had a typo in my code. did you know using /blob/ instead of /raw/ writes html to an ogg file? its crazy. anyhow its automated now.

+update 3:
+now writes exists.txt so you dont patch a patched instance.